cueglow/glowdtf/README.md

 Sometimes, I tried a new software and was able to crash it in minutes.
 Such software cannot be relied upon to drive a show.

-We though we should be able to do better.
+We thought we should be able to do better.
 We set out to make a software that would be
 - Open Source
 - Built for commodity PCs
 - Built for theater, musical and opera specifically